 For the closet, nonslip hangers keep your clothes from crumpling to the floor in transit.
 They really work.

-A sofa arm organizer frees up precious vertical surfaces and wrangles all the remotes and/or electronics.
+A sofa arm organizer frees up precious horizontal surfaces and wrangles all the remotes and/or electronics.
 For me it also keeps track of my dimestore readers!

 In extreme hot or cold climates, this RV roof vent pillow will either reflect the sun away or keep in the heat.
 When not in use, it doubles as a sofa pillow when the white side is showing.